Saab 90

-The Saab 90 is a family car from Saab made from September 1984 to 1987.
-It was manufactured at a facility in Uusikaupunki (Nystad), Finland, at that time owned by a joint venture with Finnish Valmet, Saab-Valmet.
-The 90 was a continuation of the Saab 99 and it was basically a Saab 99 from the B-pillar forward with the rear of a Saab 900 sedan.
+The Saab 90 is a family car produced by Saab from September 1984 to 1987.
+It was manufactured at a facility in Uusikaupunki (Nystad), Finland, at that time owned by a joint venture with Finnish Valmet called Saab-Valmet.
+The 90 was a continuation of the Saab 99, and it was basically a Saab 99 from the B-pillar forward with the rear of a Saab 900 sedan.
 The 90, while easier to build than the 99, was still considerably more labour-intensive than the more modern 900.

 History

 When the production of the Saab 96 was completed in 1980, the head of Saab's passenger car division, Sten Wennlo, was under intense pressure to create a new base model for the European market.
 Also people at Saab-Valmet were concerned about the fate of the Saab 99, as its production took place entirely in Nystad.
 Saab-Valmet's first solution from 1983 was to weld the front end of a Saab 900 together with the rear end of a 99.
 When the product was shown to Wennlo, he stated that the principle was good, but the car became too much like the 900.

 Wennlo thought that the car should be done the other way around, and in March 1984 he asked Rony Lutz, who worked as an illustrator at Saab, to cut together two press images on the front of a Saab 99 and the rear of a Saab 900 sedan.

 The sheet metal workers at Saab-Valmet in Nystad thus welded together two bodies in the same way and only then was the car shown to Björn Envall, who was then design manager at Saab.

 That the name was changed from 99 to 90 was because the name would harmonize better with the Saab 900 and the then new Saab 9000.